sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

     npm install $(npm pack ../products-service -s)
     ```

     > `npm pack` creates a tarball from the `products-service`, which is then directly used as a dependency in the bookstore application.
-More about `npm pack`: <https://docs.npmjs.com/cli-commands/pack.html>.
+Learn more about [`npm pack`](https://docs.npmjs.com/cli-commands/pack.html).

-    >You will find a `sap-capire-products-1.0.0.tgz` in the root folder of the bookstore project, which is the tarball file of the `products-service` project.
+    > You will find a `sap-capire-products-1.0.0.tgz` in the root folder of the bookstore project, which is the tarball file of the `products-service` project.

 3. Install all other packages and simplify the overall dependency structure using [`npm dedupe`](https://docs.npmjs.com/cli/dedupe):